ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex1_Device_Management.md

 10. In the **Microsoft Intune | Overview** page, in the left-hand navigation pane, select **Device configuration**.
 Even though no data is currently available, review the information that will be presented for this option regarding device management.
 11. In the navigation thread at the top of the page (**Home > Microsoft Intune > Device enrollment**), select **Microsoft Intune**.
 12. In the **Microsoft Intune | Overview** page, in the left-hand navigation pane, select **Device security**.
 Even though no data is currently available, review the information that will be presented for this option regarding device management.
+13. In the navigation thread at the top of the page (**Home > Microsoft Intune > Device enrollment**), select **Microsoft Intune**.

-13. Leave LON-CL1 and the Azure portal tab open and proceed to the next exercise.
+14. Leave LON-CL1 and the Azure portal tab open and proceed to the next exercise.

 You have now verified that Intune is the default MDM solution for your tenant.